dragonfly90/dragonfly90.github.io/_posts/2016_11_05_machineLearning_platformDesgin.md

- 1. Do you know the titanic problem
+ Before the experiment

+ 1. What projects have you done in machine learning/data mining?

- 2. How do you solve the titanic binary classification problem?
+ 2. Given the problem, how will you solve the titanic binary classification problem?

- 3. What language and tool do you use to solve this problem?
+ 3. What language, APIs and tools will you use to solve this problem?

- 4. Could I screen record the process you solve the problem
+ After the experiment
+ 1.How do you like the experience?

+ 2.Do you have any painpoints in solving this problem?

- 5. Do you know any GUI based machine learning tool?
+ 3. Do you know any GUI based machine learning tool?

- 6. Do you think the GUI based machine learning tool will ease the work?
+ 4. Do you think the GUI based machine learning tool will ease the work?

 GUI based machine learning tools